Fox renames movie in wake of Trayvon Martin death

 "As the subject matter of this alien invasion comedy bears no relation whatsoever to the recent tragic events in Florida, the studio altered the title to avoid any accidental or unintended impression that it might," the movie studio said in a statement.

-Fox in March removed from theatres posters showing a shadowy figure and a teaser trailer for "Neighbourhood Watch" following the national uproar over Martin's death in Florida at the hands of neighbourhood watch volunteer George Zimmerman.
+Fox in March removed from theaters posters showing a shadowy figure and a teaser trailer for "Neighborhood Watch" following the national uproar over Martin's death in Florida at the hands of neighborhood watch volunteer George Zimmerman.

 Zimmerman was not initially charged because of a Florida law that allows people to use deadly force if they feel their life is in danger.
 However, he was subsequently arrested and charged with second-degree murder and is now awaiting trial.

-Along with Stiller, "The Watch" stars Vince Vaughn and Jonah Hill and will be released in U.S. movie theatres on July 27.
+Along with Stiller, "The Watch" stars Vince Vaughn and Jonah Hill and will be released in U.S. movie theaters on July 27.

 (Reporting By Jill Serjeant; Editing by Bob Tourtellotte)